 On June 16, 2017, Atlantic Records released Cardi B's commercial debut single, "Bodak Yellow", via digital distribution.

-In September 2017, Cardi B and Offset secretly married, one month before their public proposal.
+In September 2017, Cardi B and Offset secretly got married.

-On September 25, 2017, "Bodak Yellow" reached number one on the Billboard Hot 100 chart, making Cardi B the first female rapper to do so with a solo single since 1998.
+On September 25, 2017, "Bodak Yellow" reached the number one spot on the Billboard Hot 100, making Cardi B the first female rapper to do so with a solo single since 1998.

 In October 2017, Cardi B headlined Power 105.1's annual Powerhouse music celebration at the Barclays Center in Brooklyn, New York.

-In 2017, Cardi B achieved the best-performing song of the year by a female artist in the US.
+In 2017, Cardi B achieved the best-performing song of the year by a female artist.

-In 2017, NPR Music commented that the "renaissance" of the dynamism of women in rap grew "in enthusiasm and breadth" since Cardi's "first historic run".
+In 2017, NPR Music noted that the "renaissance" of the dynamism of women in rap grew "in enthusiasm and breadth" since Cardi B's "first historic run".

-In 2017, a Complex article described Cardi B's personality as unfiltered and unapologetic, noting her authenticity and relatability.
+In a 2017 Complex article, an editor described Cardi B's personality as unfiltered and her energy as resonating with people through her music.

-In early 2017, Cardi B continued to gain recognition on Vine and Instagram, and as a cast member on VH1's Love & Hip Hop: New York, and by releasing two mixtapes.
+In early 2017, Cardi B continued to rise to fame on Vine and Instagram and as a cast member on VH1's Love & Hip Hop: New York, releasing two mixtapes.

-On January 3, 2018, Cardi B was featured on the remix of Bruno Mars' single "Finesse", and also appeared in the music video.
+On January 3, 2018, Cardi B was featured on the remix of Bruno Mars' single "Finesse", and appeared in the 90s inspired video.

 On January 18, 2018, Cardi B became the first female rapper to have five top 10 singles simultaneously on the Billboard Hot R&B/Hip-Hop Songs chart.

-On March 30, 2018, Cardi B released the single "Be Careful", a week before her album's release.
+On March 30, 2018, Cardi B released another single, "Be Careful", a week before her album's release.

-On April 6, 2018, Cardi B released her debut studio album, Invasion of Privacy, to universal acclaim from music critics.
+On April 6, 2018, Cardi B's debut studio album, Invasion of Privacy, was released to universal acclaim from music critics.

-On April 7, 2018, during her second performance on Saturday Night Live, Cardi B revealed she was about six months pregnant.
+On April 7, 2018, Cardi B revealed her pregnancy during her second performance on Saturday Night Live.

-In May 2018, after the release of "Girls," where she had a featured verse, Cardi B responded to accusations of the song trivializing LGBT relationships, stating they never intended harm and that she had experiences with other women.
+After the release of "Girls" in May 2018, a collaboration where she had a featured verse, Cardi B responded to accusations of the song trivializing LGBT relationships; she tweeted, "We never try to cause harm or had bad intentions with the song."
+She went on to add, "I personally myself had experiences with other women."

-On June 25, 2018, it was revealed that Cardi B and Offset had secretly married in September 2017.
-She later confirmed this in a social media post.
+On June 25, 2018, TMZ found a marriage license revealing that Cardi B and Offset had secretly married in September 2017.

-In July 2018, Cardi B's single "I Like It" featuring Bad Bunny and J Balvin reached number one on the Hot 100, marking her second number one and making her the first female rapper to achieve multiple chart-toppers.
+In July 2018, Cardi B's single "I Like It" reached number one on the Hot 100, marking her second number one on the chart and making her the first female rapper to achieve multiple chart-toppers.

 In September 2018, Tom Ford's Cardi B-inspired lipstick, named after her, was released and sold out within 24 hours.

-On October 1, 2018, Cardi B was accused of an alleged assault on two female bartenders, who claimed that Cardi B and her entourage "threw bottles and alcohol at them."
+On October 1, 2018, Cardi B was accused of an alleged assault of two female bartenders at a club.
+The victims claimed that Cardi B and her entourage "threw bottles and alcohol at them."
+She denied involvement.

 On November 30, 2018, Cardi B was honored at Ebony's annual Power 100 Gala.
-In 2018, Cardi B ranked fifth on the Billboard Year-End Top Artists chart, and Invasion of Privacy ranked sixth.
-Time included her in the list of the 100 most influential people in the world.
+Cardi ranked fifth on the 2018 Billboard Year-End Top Artists chart, while Invasion of Privacy ranked sixth.
+She achieved the most-streamed album of the year by a female artist globally in Apple Music, and ranked as the most streamed female artist of the year in the United States in Spotify.
+Time included her on their annual list of the 100 most influential people in the world in 2018.

 In December 2018, Cardi B announced on Instagram that she and Offset had separated, though they later reunited.

-At the Grammy Awards in 2018, Cardi B appeared in a video along with Hillary Clinton to narrate a portion of Fire and Fury, Michael Wolff's insider's account of Trump's administration.
+At the Grammy Awards in 2018, Cardi B appeared in a video along with Hillary Clinton to narrate a portion of Fire and Fury, an account of Trump's administration.

-In 2018, Cardi B achieved the best-performing song of the year by a female artist in the US.
+In 2018, Cardi B achieved the best-performing song of the year by a female artist.

-In 2018, Cardi B became the first female rapper in the U.S. to appear on the cover of Vogue magazine.
+In 2018, Cardi B became the first female rapper to appear on the cover of Vogue magazine in the U.S.

-In 2018, Cardi B received 12 nominations for the MTV Video Music Awards, winning three.
-She tied with Drake for the most nominations at the American Music Awards, winning three AMAs and performing at the ceremony.
-She was named Star of the Year by People en Español and one of the "2018 Entertainers of the Year" by Entertainment Weekly.
+In 2018, Cardi B received 12 nominations for the MTV Video Music Awards, including Video of the Year, winning three awards.
+She also tied with Drake for the most nominations at the American Music Awards, winning three AMAs.
+People en Español named her Star of the Year, and Entertainment Weekly deemed her "a pop culture phenomenon", naming her one of the "2018 Entertainers of the Year".

 In 2018, Cardi B was listed by Time as one of the 100 most influential people in the world.